Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 - [ ] CDE
 - [ ] D
 - [x] "abcde"

+**Reasoning:** You should assign the result of trim back to the String variable.
+Otherwise, it is not going to work, because strings in Java are immutable.

 #### Q7.
 What is the result of this code?